Julio Gervacio: Boxing career

-At his final professional match held on October 4, 1997 he lost to former Cuban amateur boxer and future world champion Joel Casamayor.
+At his final professional match held on October 4, 1997, he lost to former Cuban amateur boxer and future world champion Joel Casamayor.
 Gervacio retired with a record of 32 wins, 7 losses and 1 draw, with 24 wins by knockout.

 Illegal immigration arrest

 On June 20, 2011, Gervacio, who identified himself as Julio Antonio Gervacio-Lynch, was arrested in Aguadilla, Puerto Rico by U.S. Customs and Border Protection officers after he illegally entered Puerto Rico (and thus also the United States) after crossing the Mona Channel that separates the island from the Dominican Republic aboard a rickety fishing boat commonly known as a yola by locals.
 Criminal and immigration records showed that Gervacio was convicted by a New York court in 2002 for conspiracy to distribute narcotics and was deported from the United States by orders from an immigration judge in 2009.
-If convicted for illegal entry, Gervacio faces a ten-year prison sentence and repatriation to the Dominican Republic once his sentence is served.
+The cases, including Gervacio-Lynch’s, were handed over to the U.S. Attorney’s Office for the District of Puerto Rico.
+While illegal re-entry after deportation can result in up to 20 years in prison—subject to an individual's criminal record—his specific sentencing details remain undisclosed in public records.
+The operation also led to the arrest of two U.S. citizens accused of harboring and transporting the group, underscoring ongoing federal crackdowns on human smuggling in the area.